jordansgrant/CS372/project1/readme.md

 * chatclient will terminate
 * chatserve will prepare to accept another connection

-_chatserv will not handle multiple connections as it won't call accept again until the send and receive threads join with the main thread_
+_chatserv will not handle multiple connections at once as it won't call accept again until the send and receive threads join with the main thread_

 ### TESTING